How to Invest in Thailand and Should You?

 This might not include you.
 If you’re living in Thailand on a long-term visa, just go over to the head office of any large bank and they’ll set you up.
 It could be slightly more difficult if you’re an American.

-Otherwise, your only option is to open a brokerage account outside Thailand which can trade on the Thai stock exchange.
+Otherwise, your main option is to open a brokerage account outside Thailand which can trade on the Thai stock exchange.

-A few banks in Singapore can do this, as well as BOOM Securities in Hong Kong.
-The latter is able to open an account remotely.
+Most large banks in Singapore can do this, as well as BOOM Securities in Hong Kong.
+The latter is able to open an account remotely which will let you trade stocks in Thailand.

 There are several good reasons to invest in Thailand.
 Its currency, the Thai Baht, is one of the best in Southeast Asia.
 It’s far superior to the Vietnamese Dong and Indonesian Rupiah, for example.